oasis-tcs/openc2-ap-pf/oc2pf.md

 ~~~
 {
-  "status": 102
+    "status":102
 }
 ~~~

 ### E.1.2 Deny all outbound ftp transfers
 Block all outbound ftp data transfers, send false acknowledgment.
 Note that the five-tuple is incomplete.
 Note that the response_requested field was not populated therefore will be 'complete'.
 Also note that the Actuator called out was PF with no additional Specifiers, therefore all endpoints that can execute the Command should.
-Note, the "pf":{"drop_process"} argument does not apply to the allow Action.
+Note that the drop_process argument does not apply to the allow Action.

 **Command:**

 ~~~
 {
-  "action": "deny",
-  "target": {
-    "ipv4_connection": {
-      "protocol": "tcp",
-      "src_port": 21
+    "action":"deny",
+    "target":{
+        "ipv4_connection":{
+            "protocol":"tcp",
+            "src_port":21
         }
     },
-  "args": {
-    "pf": {
-      "drop_process": "false_ack",
-      "direction": "egress"
+    "args":{
+        "pf":{
+            "drop_process":"false_ack",
+            "direction":"egress"
         }
     },
-  "actuator": {
-    "pf": {}
+    "actuator":{
+        "pf":{

         }
     }
+}
 ~~~

 **Responses:**

-Case One: the Actuator successfully issued the deny.
+Case 1: the Actuator successfully issued the deny.

 ~~~
 {
-  "status": 200
+    "status":200
 }
 ~~~

-Case Two: the Command failed due to a syntax error in the Command.
+Case 2: the Command failed due to a syntax error in the Command.
 Optional status text is ignored by the Producer, but may be added to provide error details for debugging or logging.

 ~~~
 {
-  "status": 400,
+    "status":400,
-  "status_text": "Validation Error: Target: ip_conection"
+    "status_text":"Validation Error: Target: ip_conection"
 }
 ~~~

-Case Three: the Command failed because an Argument was not supported.
+Case 3: the Command failed because an Argument was not supported.

 ~~~
 {
-  "status": 501
+    "status":501
 }
 ~~~

-### E.1.3 Block all inbound traffic from a particular source.
+### E.1.3 Block all inbound traffic from a particular source
-Block all inbound traffic from the specified ipv6 network and do not respond.
+Block all inbound traffic from the specified ipv6 network and do not send any response back to the producer.
 In this case the ipv6_net Target and the direction argument was used.
 In this case only the perimeter filters should update the rule.

 **Command:**

 ~~~
 {
-  "action": "deny",
-  "target": {
-    "ipv6_net": "3ffe:1900:4545:3:200:f8ff:fe21:67cf"
+    "action":"deny",
+    "target":{
+        "ipv6_net":"3ffe:1900:4545:3:200:f8ff:fe21:67cf"
     },
-  "args": {
-    "response_requested": "none",
-    "pf": {
-      "direction": "ingress"
+    "args":{
+        "response_requested":"none",
+        "pf":{
+            "direction":"ingress"
         }
     },
-  "actuator": {
-    "pf": {
-      "named_group": "perimeter"
+    "actuator":{
+        "pf":{
+            "named_group":"perimeter"
         }
     }
 }
 ~~~

-### E.1.4 Statefully permit ftp transfers to a particular destination.
+### E.1.4 Statefully permit ftp transfers to a particular destination
 Permit ftp data transfers to 3ffe:1900:4545:3::f8ff:fe21:67cf from any initiating source and allow needed return traffic.
 (Note that an actual application may also need to allow ftp-data (port 20) in order for transfers to be permitted depending on the ftp connection type and the firewall technology).